draeger-lab/C_striatum_GEMs/models/README.md

 This folder contains all `**.xml` files coding for Genome Scale Metabolic Models.
 In this case we have four strain specific models and one model of the core metabolism for *Corynebacterium striatum*.

 The reconstructions are based on the following NCBI accessions.
-The Genome files were linked by BacDrive via DSMZ.
+The Genome files were linked by BacDrive via DSMZ and can be downloaded either from the NCBI or PATRIC.

 **Number** | **Name** | **DSM-number** | **NCBI accession** | **Other**
 --- | --- | --- | --- | ---